chikamichi/vim/README.md

 My portable vim setup
 =====================

-Altough I may use Sublime Text 3, gEdit or Libre Office Writer from time to time depending on the document to be edited, my main editor is vim `in console`.
-This repository holds my portable vim setup which can be used to bootstrap a new machine in no time with a fully-fledged vim installation (plugins and color support included).
+Altough I may use Sublime Text 3, gEdit or Libre Office Writer from time to time depending on the document to be edited, my main editor is vim *in console*, inside [tmux](http://tmux.sourceforge.net/).
+This repository holds my portable vim setup which can be used to bootstrap a new machine in no time with a fully-fledged installation (with plugins, color support and tmux integration all included).

 Installation on a brand-new box
 -------------------------------

-### 1. Clone the repos
+### 1. Clone this repository

 ``` bash
 git clone git://github.com/chikamichi/vim.git ~/.vim
 ```

-### 2. Create symlinks:
+### 2. Create required symlinks

 ``` bash
 ln -s ~/.vim/vimrc ~/.vimrc
 ln -s ~/.vim/gvimrc ~/.gvimrc
 ```

-### 3. Switch to the `~/.vim` directory, and fetch submodules:
+### 3. Fetch the plugins

 I manage my bundles using submodules.
 This is a neat feature of git and is perfectly valid and simple as long as you know what you're doing (hint: `git help submodule`).
 It also allows for great automation in relation with updates and removal.